Luke Balls-Burgess deviates from the standard criticism routine to analyse what went wrong for England at Euro 2016.

 Somehow, Sigthorsson is managing to occupy both Smalling and Kane near the by-line taking them away from where Gunnarsson will aim his long throw (highlighted by the circle highlighting where Iceland want to win the 1st ball) for the 1st ball to be flicked on towards the far post by the Iceland runners starting on the edge of England’s penalty area.
 During the move, Cahill is dragged away from the far post by his runner in order to prevent him from clearing or impeding the 2nd ball whilst also opening up space for R. Sigurdsson and Bjarnason to attack at the far post.
 The positioning and reactions of some of England’s key defensive players certainly suggests a certain arrogance which runs through the team and perhaps coaching setup considering England seemed totally unprepared to deal with the Iceland long throw.
 For example, why are Smalling and Kane both marking Sigthorsson near the by-line?
 Why are Sturridge and Rooney responsible for the Iceland runners attacking the first ball?
 Why are Walker and Alli giving the men their responsible for so much space to have a run at them?
 And why are Cahill and Dier in areas where they are neither likely to affect the first or second ball?
 Why also is Danny Rose positioned in an area to defend the first ball?
 It was an extremely disappointing and pathetic piece of play from England and one which suggested a lack of preparation as well as a lack of determination to reach the quarter-finals ahead of their Icelandic rivals.

 Anyone who has observed the England national team over the past few tournaments could develop a case study on mismanagement of elite players with particular reference to the players ‘fitness’ and ‘freshness’.
 The Dutch fitness coach, Raymond Verheijen, has spent the last few years traveling the world, educating coaches and clubs on how to improve the physical performance of their players.
 He puts in simple terms how to improve your players ‘football fitness’ and how to keep your players ‘fresh’.
 Your ‘fitness’ is what it says it is, how fit your players are whereas ‘freshness’ describes how tired your players are.
 The biggest battle facing the England team is not regarding how fit they are but how ‘fresh’ they are.
 Every member of the England national team is a first-team regular for their respective teams, with most of those teams playing in European and international competition.
 For most of these players, this means they’ve participated in over 40 high-intensity games between the months of August and June with practically no breaks at any point in-between.
-This means every player will be, arguably, the fittest at the tournament however they will also be the least ‘fresh’ or the more tired.
+This means every player will be, arguably, the fittest at the tournament.
+However they will also be the least ‘fresh’ or the more tired.
+As a matter of fact, learning how to relax your mind and body is essential for overall wellness and improved performance in the upcoming season.
 Without sufficient rest over the winter period and in-between the end of the season and the start of the tournament, the players will not be able to sufficiently recover their ‘freshness’ and recover from the effects of fatigue.
 An argument could be made that the cause of the static movement in some of the scenarios above could’ve been because the players weren’t fresh and therefore severely tired and fatigued.
 It also offers an explanation as to why Kane appeared like a shadow of himself throughout the tournament.
 It certainly explains the abominable performance witnessed during England’s 1-2 defeat to Iceland during the first knockout round of the tournament.

 Another example of mismanagement concerns Jack Wilshere’s selection for Euro 2016 after failing to see out a full 90 minutes with Arsenal over the whole 2015/16 season.
 Wilshere’s problem was the exact opposite of the rest of his squad mates, though Wilshere was fresh, he was drastically unfit.
 One reason offered for Wilshere’s continued issue with injury is again offered by Verheijen, who argues that quick build-up of fitness only results in short term fitness, thus leading to failure to build long term fitness, thus resulting in more case of fatigue and injury.
 When a player is injured, this means they cannot participate in training which means they play in less games with their teammates thus leading to breakdowns in communication (both verbal and (more importantly) non-verbal) on the pitch.
 To call Wilshere up in a bid to raise his fitness in the shortest time possible before the Euros not only increases Wilshere’s chance of further injury (which would result in less playing time next season and his horrible injury cycle going on and on) but also proves detrimental to the team’s performance on the training field and during the match.
 What makes Wilshere’s selection even more baffling was the fact that he was picked ahead of the in-form Danny Drinkwater.
 Fresh off winning Premier League title, Drinkwater would also have been one of the freshest members of the squad due to his lack of participation in European competition over the season and boasts a near telepathic understanding with his Leicester City teammate, Jamie Vardy.
 Drinkwater’s selection ahead of Wilshere would’ve undoubtedly served the England team (as well as Wilshere) infinitely more.